echo-cool/COMP3019J-Web-Application-Development-Grocery-List-Website/README.md

 * **CSRF Protection**
 * **Blueprint** for routing
 * Passwords are **hashed**
+* iframe
+* Admin account
+* Page updation using AJAX
+* Style changed via UI using Javascript
+* Separated log file
+* Switch "light mode / dark mode"
+* Can work with empty/new database (sellers, who are registered by the admin in the database, can upload products to fill the new empty database)

 ### Roles

 ##### Seller / Shop

 This is the kind of user who can **upload** products to sell and confirm orders.

+Sellers can only be registered in the database by admin but cannot be registered publicly.

 ##### Administrator